hacspec/hacspec/language/Readme.md

 The compiler can be tested by launching `cargo test`.
 It typechecks and compile to F* all the specs in [examples/](../examples/).

+## Updating exported files
+To be able to update exported files you should use the `--init` flag when you first build you files, this will create a `<output>_template` file with the historical view.
+Whenever you then make changes to the source and want to update the exported file with just these changes, instead of overwriting it, you should add the `--update` flag.
+This will use the git command `merge-file`, to update the file with the changes, and then overwrite the template file, with the new historical view.